Travel Information from London to Birmingham

 Alternatively, for a weekend with friends, The Mailbox should not be missed.
 The industrial-looking site is packed with trendy restaurants and bars—all in a canal-adjacent spot.
 Fans of the band Led Zeppelin are encouraged to bar-hop.
 The legendary front-man, Robert Plant, lives in Birmingham and is known to drop in to local pubs—so keep an eye out for this larger-than-life figure.

-You can get from London to Birmingham by bus.
+How to get from London to Birmingham

 You should expect to travel around 100 miles (162 km) between London and Birmingham.